Treee/ItsATreeeClothingWorkshopMod/README.md

 ## The Config Files

-$PREFIX$ - This is the name of the prefix that will be used for your mod. `Make sure it matches the Main Folder name.`
+$PREFIX$ - This is the name of the file prefix that will be used for your mod. `Most notable in hidden texture selections.
+Keep names the same in order to reduce having to memorize.`
 $PRODUCT$ - Irrelevant for this exercise.
 config.cpp - This contains all of the configuration for adding new objects to the game.